hdore/PB-PSB1_DGR_variation/README.md

 Dependencies:

-This script makes use of Biopython [link to biopython https://biopython.org/].
+This script makes use of [Biopython](https://biopython.org).
 Biopython must be present on the system, and can be installed with conda: `conda install biopython`

 ### Filter bam file to get read pairs mapping on DGR variable regions